MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 The following sections describe common VM practices to avoid when deploying DCs, and special considerations for time synchronization and storage.

-### Deployment practices to avoid
+### Deployment recommendations

 Virtualization platforms like Hyper-V have many features that make managing, maintaining, backing up, and migrating machine easier.
-However, there are certain deployment practices you should avoid in order to take advantage of these features for your virtual DCs.
+However, there are certain recommendations you need to follow in order to take advantage of these features for your virtual DCs.

 - To ensure your Active Directory writes are durable, don't deploy virtual DC database files, such as the **NTDS.DIT** Active Directory database, logs, and SYSVOL, on virtual IDE disks.
 Instead, create a second virtual hard disk (VHD) attached to a virtual Small Computer System Interface (SCSI) controller and ensure the database files are on the VM SCSI disk when you install the DC.

-- Don't implement differncing disk VHDs on a VM you're configuring to be a DC.
+- Don't implement differencing disk VHDs on a VM you're configuring to be a DC.
 While this approach makes it easy to revert your deployment to previous versions, it also decreases performance.
 For more information about VHD types, see [New virtual hard disk wizard](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771866(v=ws.11)).

 - Don't deploy Active Directory domains and forests on a copy of a Windows Server OS without first using the System Preparation tool (sysprep) to prepare them for deployment.
 For more information about running the Sysprep, see [Sysprep (System Preparation) Overview](/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview).

    > [!WARNING]
    > You can't run Sysprep on a DC that's already promoted.

-- Don't deploy other DCs with a copy of a VHD file from a DC you've already deployed.
+- Don't deploy other DCs with a copy of a VHD file from a DC you deployed.
 Not using copies prevents potential update sequence number (USN) rollback scenarios.
 For more information about USN rollback, see [USN and USN rollback](#usn-and-usn-rollback).

-  - In Windows Server 2012 and later, administrators can clone DC images to deploy more DCs, but only if they've properly prepared the images.
+  - In Windows Server 2012 and later, administrators can clone DC images to deploy more DCs, but only if they use properly prepared images.

 - Don't use the Hyper-V Export feature to export a VM that's running a DC.